Electromagnetic momentum and the energy-momentum tensor in a linear medium with magnetic and dielectric properties: Introduction

-It is important to work with the conserved forms of energy and momentum in order to avoid the ambiguous definitions of field and material momentums in unclosed physical systems with incomplete equations of motion \cite{BIKran,BICB,BICB2,BISPIE}.
-In this article, we {\it carefully} define a thermodynamically closed continuum electrodynamic system with complete equations of motion containing a stationary simple linear medium illuminated by a plane quasimonochromatic electromagnetic pulse through a gradient-index antireflection coating and identify the conserved total energy and the conserved total momentum, thereby extending prior work \cite{BICB,BICB2,BISPIE} on dielectrics to a medium with both magnetic and dielectric properties.
+In this article, we {\it carefully} define a thermodynamically closed continuum electrodynamic system with complete equations of motion containing a stationary simple linear medium illuminated by a plane quasimonochromatic electromagnetic pulse through a gradient-index antireflection coating and identify the conserved total energy and the conserved total momentum, thereby extending our previous work \cite{BICB,BICB2,BISPIE} on dielectrics to a medium with both magnetic and dielectric properties.
 Assuming the validity of the macroscopic Maxwell--Heaviside equations, the total momentum in a simple linear medium is found using the law of conservation of linear momentum.
 We then populate the total energy--momentum tensor with the densities of the conserved energy and momentum using the uniqueness property that certain elements of the tensor correspond to elements of the four-momentum.
 We prove that the uniqueness property directly contradicts the property that the four-divergence of the energy--momentum tensor generates continuity equations \cite{BISPIE}.
-We retain the uniqueness property and recast the four divergence of the energy--momentum tensor in terms of a material four-divergence operator whose time-like coordinate depends on the refractive index \cite{BICB,BICB2,BISPIE,BIFinn}.
-Once the elements and properties of the energy--momentum tensor are defined, we derive the continuity equations for the total energy.
+We retain the uniqueness property and recast the four-divergence of the energy--momentum tensor in terms of a material four-divergence operator whose time-like coordinate depends on the refractive index \cite{BICB,BICB2,BISPIE,BIFinn}.
+Once the elements and properties of the energy--momentum tensor are defined, we derive the continuity equation for the total energy.
 The total energy continuity equation is a mixed second-order differential equation that we write as first-order equations of motion for the macroscopic fields.
-These equations are mathematically equivalent to the macroscopic Maxwell--Heaviside equations in that they can be transformed into one another using vector identities.
-It is not that simple, though, because the momentum continuity equation that is derived from the equations of motion for the the fields is not consistent with an energy--momentum formalism.
-We propose a resolution to this contradiction by a reformulation of continuum electrodynamics in which the permittivity and permeability are eliminated in favor of a linear refractive index that is defined by the electric and magnetic properties of the material.
+These equations are mathematically equivalent to the macroscopic Maxwell--Heaviside equations in that they can be transformed into one another using vector identities \cite{BIKins,BIFrias}.
+It is not that simple.
+These results are sufficient for a simple dielectric medium with $\mu=1$ and the equations of motion for the macroscopic fields appear in Refs. \cite{BICB,BICB2,BISPIE}.
+However, in the more general linear medium considered here, the momentum continuity equation that is derived from the equations of motion for the macroscopic fields is not consistent with an energy--momentum tensor formalism.
+In order to resolve this second contradiction, we consider a quasimonochromatic light pulse traversing a medium consisting of {\it noninteracting} particles and show that the linear index of refraction $n$ is $n=1+\xi_e+\xi_m$, where $\xi_e=\chi_e/2$ is the renormalized electric susceptibility and $\xi_m=\chi_m/2$ is the renormalized magnetic susceptibility.
+Then the set of equations of motion for macroscopic fields that is consistent with the four-dimensional formulation of the energy and momentum conservation principles for electrodynamics in the continuum limit of a linear medium is: